 Nature’s most wonderful oil is very well-known for improving thyroid health.
 Coconut oil as you are already aware is great for just about everything under the sun.
 It is saturated fat and is considered a stable oil.
-Coconut oil’s medium-chain triglycerides (MCTs) support thyroid function, liver health, brain function, hormonal health, and help speed up metabolism naturally.
+Coconut oil’s medium-chain triglycerides (MCTs) support thyroid function, liver health, brain function, and hormonal health, and help speed up metabolism naturally.
 Coconut oil has a longer shelf life and more saturated fats than any other non-hydrogenated oil.

 Coconut oil is rich in lauric acid.
 It is known for its ability to increase good cholesterol and improve overall cholesterol.
 This makes it excellent for your thyroid gland.
 When ingested it is processed differently than most other oils as well.
 It doesn’t need to be broken down with any assistance from the enzyme-dependent processes.

 Therefore, researchers recommend the intake of more polyunsaturated fats such as coconut oil, as it is extremely beneficial in the treatment of thyroid issues.